devopsdays/devopsdays-web/content/events/2016-oslo/program/anders-sveen.md

 <p><strong>Abstract:</strong></p>

 <p>DevOps is about changing mindsets and organisations.
-It’s about making IT
-change with the business, not being a road block for change.
+It’s about making IT change with the business.
+Not being a road block to change.
 But if you try to fix the symptoms and not the root causes the results are just temporary at best.
 And the real issue is rarely technology.</p>

-<p>I’ll take you through some of the organisational constraints, the human
-factors and some common anti-patterns.
+<p>I’ll take you through some of the organisational constraints, the human factors and some common anti-patterns.
 Recognisable and avoidable.</p>

 <p>This talk will mostly be about the soft sides of DevOps.
-Technology is what
-I love to do.
+Technology is what I love to do.
 But using it to it’s full potential requires getting the most out of humans and organisations.</p>

 </div>